 Multiple domains for SEO is the best long-term strategy when you want to dominate the SERPs for a specific keyword.
 If a large corporation hasn’t already dominated the SERPs, you still have a chance.
 However, you probably won’t dominate for the top competitive keywords like ‘cars’ or ‘real estate’ or ‘weight loss.’
 You can, however, dominate the SERPs for more long tail keywords in those industries.

-Using multiple domain names for SEO exponentially increases your power to become visible in the search engines.
-Having multiple ranking domains increases the likelihood that a user will click on a search result from one of your websites.
+Using buy multiple domain names for SEO exponentially increases your power to become visible in the search engines.
+Having multiple ranking domains increases the likelihood that a user will click on a search result from one of your one website.
 It’s even better than having high-ranking web pages from one domain.

-The perfect example of a transition from a single domain to multi-domain strategy is About.com.
+The perfect example of a transition from a one website or single domain to multi-domain strategy is About.com.
 About.com transitioned into DotDash a number of years ago, splitting it’s existing trove of quality content into multiple websites, including brands you might be familiar with: Investopedia, Lifewire and TheBalance.